Length functions on groups and rigidity: Length functions on Cremona groups

 \begin{proof} By Lemma \ref{dia}, the length function $l$ vanishes on diagonal matrices of $\mathrm{PGL}_{n+1}(\mathbb{R}).$ Theorem \ref{th0.1} implies that $l$ vanishes on the whole group $\mathrm{PGL}_{n+1}(\mathbb{R}).$ \end{proof}

 \textbf{Acknowledgements}

 The author wants to thank many people for helpful discussions, including Wenyuan Yang on a discussion of hyperbolic groups, C. Weibel on a discussion on Steinberg groups of finite rings, Feng Su on a discussion of Lie groups, Ying Zhang on a discussion of translation lengths of hyperbolic spaces, Enhui Shi for a discussion on smooth measure-theoretic entropy.
+The author is also grateful to Yongle Jiang and Shripad Garge for comments on a previous version of this article.
+This work is supported by NSFC (No. 11971389).